Radiolab: Reception and awards

 Radiolab has been widely acclaimed among listeners and critics alike for its imaginative format and original use of sound design.
 It has been hailed, along with This American Life, as one of the most innovative shows on American radio.

 As of January 2023, Radiolab has earned 13 podcast industry award nominations, including 7 wins, including the 2013 People's Choice Podcast Award for Best Science and Medicine Podcast and the 2015 People's Choice Podcast Award for Best Produced Podcast.
 Radiolab was also awarded for the Shorty Award for Best Podcast.

 Radiolab has also won two Peabody Awards for broadcast excellence.
-The first Peabody was awarded to the show overall, and the second was awarded for the episode titled "60 Words" (aired on April 18, 2014) garnered a second Peabody Award for Radiolab.
+The first Peabody was awarded to Radiolab for the show overall, while the second was awarded for an individual episode titled "60 Words" (aired on April 18, 2014).

 Radiolab also received a 2007 National Academies Communication Award "for their imaginative use of radio to make science accessible to broad audiences".
 The program has received two Peabody Awards; first in 2010 and again in 2014.

 In 2011, Abumrad received the MacArthur grant, in recognition of his work with RadioLab.

 In a 2007–2008 study by Multimedia Research (sponsored by the National Science Foundation), it was determined that over 95 percent of listeners reported that the science-based material featured on Radiolab was accessible.
 Additionally, upwards of 80 percent of listeners reported that the program's pace was exciting, and over 80 percent reported that the layering of interviews was engaging.

 On January 26, 2024, Radiolab aired an episode about the asteroid 2002 VE_{68}, which Nasser first noticed on his child's Solar System poster, where it was mistakenly referred to as "ZOOZVE".
 This lead Radiolab to propose the name "Zoozve" for the asteroid, which was approved and announced by the International Astronomical Union on February 5, 2024.
 Radiolab and the IAU held a public naming campaign for the asteroid 2004 GU_{9} from June to September 2024.
 The winning name was Cardea, which was announced by the IAU on January 13, 2025.